narthur/beeminder-traffic-light/README.md

 ## Finding Your Pi's IP Address

-You may need to find your Pi's IP multiple times unless you assign a static IP to it.
+Your Pi's IP may change periodically unless you assign a static IP to it.

 - Boot the Pi using a keyboard and monitor connected directly to it.
 - Open terminal.